Stage works of Paul Goodman

-Prior to his career in social criticism, the American writer Paul Goodman had a prolific career in avant-garde literature, including some 16 works for the stage.
+Prior to his career in social criticism, the American writer Paul Goodman had a prolific career in avant-garde literature, including some 18 works for the stage.
 His plays, mostly written in the 1940s, were typically experimental.
 Their professional productions were either unsuccessful or flopped, including the three productions staged with The Living Theatre in the 1950s and one with The American Place Theatre in 1966.
 His lack of recognition as a litterateur in the 1950s helped drive him to his successful career in social criticism in the 1960s.

+Goodman's plays include Stop-Light, a collection of verse drama adaptations of the Japanese Noh art form; Childish Jokes: Crying Backstage, a short farce; Faustina, telling the story of Faustina the Younger with Reichian themes; The Young Disciple, a free interpretation of the Gospel of Mark; The Cave at Machpelah, a verse drama based on Abraham's biblical sacrifice of Isaac; Jonah, a comedy based on biblical Jonah's life after escaping from the whale, with Jewish cultural jokes; and a collection of "Cubist plays" with abstracted plot elements, meant to demonstrate his theory of literary structure.

 Background

 Paul Goodman's writing career was prolific and heterogeneous.
 Though primarily known for his 1960s works of social criticism, Goodman primarily thought of himself as an artist–humanist, or man of letters.
 Across all of his works, he said he had one subject, "the organism and the environment", and one common, pragmatic aim, that his writing should effect a change.
-His output was mainly literary through the 1950s, including avant-garde fiction, poetry, and theater, typically experimental, as were all of his works for the stage.
+Up to the 1950s, he wrote literary avant-garde fiction, poetry, and theater, typically experimental.

 While his fiction and poetry received some critical response, he was largely unrecognized as a litterateur, apart from a coterie of admirers.
+Most of his 18 published works for the stage were staged by his immediate circle.
 His difficult personality and unrefined style hindered his literary reputation.
 This dissatisfaction from lack of audience in the 1950s is what drew him to social criticism in the 1960s, where he found success, leaving behind his literary ambitions for the limelight.